Jurassic001/AVR-2024/README.md

 ## To do

-- Add ability to switch between stored mqtt host and local host (IP address) to facilitate non-Jetson testing with docker
-    - Make it so setting the local host doesn't overrule the mqtt host defined in `GUI/settings.json`
+- Fix apriltag and simulator docker images so I can test everything on my computer

 ### Brainstorming